 So, which tool is better — SEO PowerSuite or Semrush?

-And annoyingly, SEO PowerSuite’s tools are spread across four separate applications, resulting in unnecessarily clunky workflows.
+And annoyingly, SEO PowerSuite’s tools are split across four separate applications, resulting in unnecessarily clunky workflows.
 To me, using the platform feels a bit like having to use four different versions of Photoshop on a single project — one for resizing images, another for adjusting colors, a third for applying filters, and a fourth for exporting your design.

-To wrap things up: I hope you’ve found this SEO PowerSuite vs Semrush comparison useful!
+I hope you’ve found this SEO PowerSuite vs Semrush comparison useful!
 As always, I’d suggest that you try both products out yourself — you’ll find links to the free versions of SEO PowerSuite and Semrush below.

 I’ll leave you with a summary of the key pros and cons of both platforms, and if you have any queries at all about either, please feel free to leave a comment.